vlo111/graph_frontend/README.md

-llllThis is was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+EEEEllllThis is was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts